Last ticket sold at 4:00 PM

 Sign up to receive Zoo News and updates delivered to your inbox.

-Many of you have kindly asked how you can support our work during these challenging times.
+Many of you have kindly asked how you can support our work during this challenging year.
 We are working harder than ever to continue to serve our community and the animals in our care and we thank you for being such an important part of the Zoo Miami family.
-While our doors are closed for the time being, we look forward to seeing you back at the Zoo soon.
-Until then, be well and take good care of yourself and your loved ones.
+While our doors have reopened, our prolonged closure took its toll on our mission driven initiatives.
+We will continue to serve our community, the wildlife and environment that surround us both locally and abroad, but the significance of our impact will depend upon our community’s continued support.
 We are all in this together and appreciate your support very much during these unprecedented times.
 If you’d like to help today, please donate what you can.
 Thank you.